+Figure 5 Integrated Project Delivery Relationships

 2.4 Barriers and Challenges to the Adoption of IPD

 This section arrives at the nucleus of the present research: the barriers and challenges which are preventing stakeholders from adopting more collaborative construction delivery methods, specifically IPD.
 There are many ways to categorize the barriers hindering the adoption of IPD; however, perhaps the most succinct is that provided by Ghassemi and Becerik-Gerber (2011), who outlined four broader categories into which the barriers could be sorted: cultural barriers, financial barriers, legal barriers, and technological barriers.
 To this list, the author has chosen to append one further category, managerial barriers, as there is sufficient evidence to merit an additional category which is distinct from the four mentioned before (Ey et al., 2014; Kahvandi et al., 2019; Sherif et al., 2022; Simonsen et al., 2019).
 The following subsections review the barriers and challenges to collaborative project delivery methods discovered by previous researchers as organized into these five categories.
 It should be noted that these categories serve a general communicative purpose, are subjective in nature, and should be thought of as descriptive rather than prescriptive.
 Naturally, there will exist some amount of overlap between each of the categories.
-A summary displaying the frequency of barriers and challenges by category discussed in the literature is provided below in table 2.X.
+A summary displaying the frequency of barriers and challenges by category discussed in the literature is provided below in Table 1.

-Table 1Summary of Barriers and Challenges by Category, Finding from Literature
+Table 1 Summary of Barriers and Challenges by Category, Findings from Literature